replicatedhq/help-center/content/docs/ship/getting-started/concepts.md

 An application (or app) is the software package you are installing onto your customer's servers.
 It isn't a single binary, rather it's all of the individual components which make your product.

 ### Channel
 Channels are used to stage out releases for customers or customer segments.
-By default there are Stable, Beta and Unstable channels.
+By default there are Stable, Beta and Nightly channels.

 ### Release
 A release is a shipped version of the application, complete with release notes & version number.

-### Admin Console
-The Admin Console is the on-prem UI that is used to install, license, configure and update an application delivered by Replicated.

 ### Ship OSS / Ship CLI